 Paste a draft LinkedIn post, newsletter, or pitch deck.
-In under ten seconds, Safe to Publish shows you every clause an SEC examiner might cite, the rule behind each flag, and a compliant rewrite that keeps your voice.
+In about 30 seconds, Safe to Publish shows you every clause an SEC examiner might cite, the rule behind each flag, and a compliant rewrite that keeps your voice.

 Every flag resolves to a chunk of the corpus below.
 If a flag cannot cite an authority, it is dropped before you see it.

-(a)(1)Untrue statements of material fact(a)(2)Unsubstantiated claims · reasonable basis(a)(4)Benefits without fair treatment of risks(b)(1)Testimonial & endorsement disclosures(c)Third-party ratings(d)(1)Gross vs. net-of-fees performance(d)(2)Standardized 1/5/10-year periods(d)(5)Extracted performance(d)(6)Hypothetical / backtested performanceFAQ 8Predecessor performance — conditionsFAQ 12Testimonial compensation & conflict disclosureFAQ 14Social-media channel scope for disclosuresFAQ 17Third-party rating date & periodFAQ 19Performance across advertising channelsFAQ 23Portable performanceFAQ 28Form ADV Part 2A cross-referencesDec '25Testimonial & endorsement deficienciesDec '25Third-party rating disclosuresDec '25Required disclosures behind hyperlinksSep '24Performance presentation deficienciesSep '23Off-channel business communicationsLinkedIn post, email newsletter, blog copy, pitch deck slide, or a full website page.
-Up to 20,000 characters in a single review.
+(a)(1)Untrue statements of material fact(a)(2)Unsubstantiated claims · reasonable basis(a)(4)Benefits without fair treatment of risks(b)(1)Testimonial & endorsement disclosures(c)Third-party ratings(d)(1)Gross vs. net-of-fees performance(d)(2)Standardized 1/5/10-year periods(d)(5)Extracted performance(d)(6)Hypothetical / backtested performanceFAQ 8Predecessor performance — conditionsFAQ 12Testimonial compensation & conflict disclosureFAQ 14Social-media channel scope for disclosuresFAQ 17Third-party rating date & periodFAQ 19Performance across advertising channelsFAQ 23Portable performanceFAQ 28Form ADV Part 2A cross-referencesDec '25Additional observations — testimonial, third-party rating, hyperlinked disclosure deficienciesSep '23Initial observations — Marketing Rule compliance gapsJun '23Examinations focused on the Marketing RuleLinkedIn post, email newsletter, blog copy, pitch deck slide, or a full website page.
+Up to 10,000 characters on Solo, 20,000 on Practice, and 40,000 on Firm.

 Claude matches the draft against every cited chunk of the rule + staff FAQs + risk alerts.
 Deterministic checks catch the textbook gotchas.